hugdubois/svc-fizzbuzz/README.md

        - `str2` (__string__) default value `buzz`

 - __/api/v1/fizzbuzz/top__
    - Returns usage statistics of the __/api/v1/fizzbuzz__ endpoint.
-It allows the users to know what the number of hits of this endpoint.
+It allows the users to know what the number of hits of that endpoint.
 And returns the parameters corresponding to it.

 ## Technologies